TheOdinProject/curriculum/foundations/introduction/how_this_course_will_work.md

 We often get questions about why this course does not cover a language or a tool.

-The truth is, once you complete this curriculum, you will likely **not need** a course like this or any sort of "tutorial".
-Odin Project's goal is not to teach you any standalone skills and this it not a tutorial.
-The main idea is to teach you the *why*, and the mindset.
+The truth is that once you complete this curriculum you will **not need** a course like this or any sort of "tutorial".
+The Odin Project's goal is not to teach you any standalone skills and it is not a tutorial.
+The main idea is to teach you the *why* and change the way you think.

 The hardest thing to learn is the mindset.
 The core ideas of programming.
 Because programming isn't just about coding, it is about problem-solving, asking the right questions, and researching.
 Getting into a position where you are comfortable with the skills will mean that you will also be comfortable at expanding your skillset.
 Once you have a solid *base*, it will be simpler to expand upon it.
 This is exactly what The Odin Project is about, developing thore *foundations*.